 - 2nd Day of Christmas (St. Stephen's Day) – 26 December

-Maternity and Paternity Leave Poland
+Maternity and paternity leave through Poland EOR/PEO

-In Poland mothers are entitled to as much as 52 weeks of leave in connection with maternity, consisting of three parts:
+In Poland, mothers are entitled to as much as 52 weeks of leave in connection with maternity, consisting of three parts:

-- twenty weeks of maternity leave;
+- Twenty weeks of maternity leave,

-- six weeks of additional maternity leave;
+- Six weeks of additional maternity leave,

-- twenty-six weeks of parental leave.
+- Twenty-six weeks of parental leave.

 The additional maternity leave (6 weeks) and the parental leave (26 weeks) are provided only if an employee requests them.
 In this last period, the employee is entitled to 60% to 80% of her salary.
-More information about maternity leave in Europe can be found in this blog.

 Paternity leave may be used only by a father who is an employee until the child reaches the age of 2.
 Paternity leave in Poland lasts 2 weeks and may be split into two parts lasting 1 week or used at one time.